hannx00/Shopify-Demo/README.md

 # Shopify-Demo

-My demo for a Shopify webpage.
-Currently working on the backend aspects.
+My demo for a Shopify webpage (wip)

 Technologies (so far): HTML, CSS.